 They come in, they’re throwing the lowest price around If you want somebody that’s going to do a good job, you’re going to pay some money for it.
 You just can’t look at price alone.
 If you want somebody that’s going to do a good job, it’s just a mechanic or a roofer.
 You get a good mechanic, it’s going to cost some money.
 You get a good roofer, it’s going to cost some money.
 The lowest price is what I see with the new guys coming in, they think they’re going to conquer the marketplace by going low price, and they’re just shooting themselves in the foot, is what happens.

-David Deschaine is the creator of the Roofing Business Start-Up Kit.
+David Deschaine is the creator of the Roofing Business Blueprint.
 He has over 25 years of home improvement experience and is the president of David Deschaine Installations, Inc., a roofing company in S. Portland, Maine.